biodash/biodash.github.io/content/codeclub/07_rmarkdown/index.md

 #### Setup

-We need to install the *rmarkdown* package but don't need to load it.
+At the core of the R Markdown ecosystem is the *rmarkdown* package.
+We need to install this but don't need to load it:

 <div class="highlight">